 gloo-mesh-agent service on the default port

 9977.
-The Envoy proxy sidecars for cluster workloads use this port to send metrics to the agent.
 The relay agent does not receive inbound requests from outside the workload cluster.
 Unlike the management server, you do not need to configure ingress for the relay agent.

 Note that these steps outline the relay process in a multicluster setup.

-A workload cluster is registered with the Gloo management plane.
+A workload cluster is registered with the Gloo management server in the control plane.
 The relay agent in the workload cluster establishes two-way, mTLS-secured gRPC communication with the management server in the management cluster.

-Note that for high availability, multiple instances of the
+Note that for high availability, you might configure multiple replicas of the

 - The resources that you deploy to each registered cluster.
 The agents send these resources to the management server instance.
 The server instance stores the resources in its local pod memory, which cannot be accessed by any other management server instance.